olkeoguz/Employees_Project_FakeRestApi/README.md

 # Employees_Project_FakeRestApi
-This is a employee project with using webpack,babel,webpack-dev-server and ES6 Modules.
+This Employees Project uses ES6+ features,Json Server,Webpack and Webpack-Dev-Server.

 # How To Run This Project ?